json-com/json-com.github.io/_posts/2013-05-17-keep-functions-tidy.md

 // returns 3
 ```

-Another advantage you have of declaring functions in an object literal is gaining access to the ‚Äúthis‚Äù variable within each method.
-In the example above, `this`ù refers to `nameSpace`ù object.
+Another advantage you have of declaring functions in an object literal is
+gaining access to the `this` variable within each method.
+In the example
+above, `this` refers to `nameSpace` object.
 It can be referred to easily in this manner without declaring any functions in the global namespace.
 Handy indeed.